adedani/ECG/README.md

 How to implement this .h5 model is shown in imp.jpynb file.

-Plot hheart gives you the way you can calculate and plot heart rate
+Plothheart.jpynb gives you the way you can calculate and plot heart rate

+ekgdata.c is the arduino code to get the data